Cross-Modality Neuroimage Synthesis: A Survey: Methods

 \subsubsection{PET}

-Unlike previous methods, i.e., one-to-one fixed modality translation, Zhou~\textit{et al.}~\cite{Zhou2021SynthesizingMP} propose a 3D unified cycle-gan (UCAN) to synthesize the arbitrary modality in PET, as shown in Fig.~\ref{fig:synthesis_range}(c).
+Unlike previous methods for one-to-one fixed modality translation, Zhou~\textit{et al.}~\cite{Zhou2021SynthesizingMP} propose a 3D unified Cycle-GAN (UCAN) to synthesize PET, as shown in Fig.~\ref{fig:synthesis_range}(c).
 Another method is proposed by Wang~\textit{et al.}~\cite{Wang20193DAL}, which is shown in Fig.~\ref{fig:pet_arch}.
-They propose a 3D auto-encoder to capture various PET modality features into one common space and then utilize the common feature space for synthesize arbitrary PET modalities.
-In specific, the input data contains PET, MRI and DTI modalities neuroimages.
+They propose a 3D auto-encoder to capture various PET modality features into one common space and then utilize the common feature space for synthesizing arbitrary PET modalities.
+Specifically, the input neuroimage contains PET, MRI, and DTI modalities.
 The shared feature encoder extracts the feature from modality-specific neuroimage.
-Then the feature map from different modalities are aligned to generate the fused image via the proposed locality adaptive fusion block.
-The fused image are fed into the generator to synthesis different modalities-paired neuroimages.
+Then, the feature maps from different modalities are aligned to generate the fused images via the proposed locality adaptive fusion block.
+The fused images are fed into the generator to synthesize paired neuroimages of different modalities.
 The role of the discriminator is to classify whether these synthesized paired neuroimages are real or fake.